 - Salaried employees might be happier, according to a study published in Personality and Social Psychology Bulletin.
-Researchers found that income didn’t affect happiness levels as much for salaried employees as for those paid hourly, who experienced a stronger relationship between income and happiness.
+Researchers found that income didn't affect happiness levels as much for salaried employees as for those paid hourly.
+Hourly workers experienced a stronger relationship between income and happiness.

 The downside is that if a salaried position demands more than 40 hours per week and working on holidays, you won't get paid extra for your time.